drush-ops/behat-drush-endpoint/README.md

-The Behat Drush Endpoint is the remote component neede to work with the [Behat Drupal Driver](https://github.com/jhedstrom/DrupalDriver).
+The Behat Drush Endpoint is the remote component needed to work with the [Behat Drupal Driver](https://github.com/jhedstrom/DrupalDriver).

 The Behat Drupal Driver contains three drivers:  *Blackbox*, *Direct Drupal API*, and *Drush*.
 The Behat Drush Endpoint is only necessary when using the *Drush* driver.